newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/floor-plan-approval-doh.md

 id: floor-plan-approval-doh
 callToActionLink: ""
 callToActionText: ""
----
+summaryDescriptionMd: >-
   Your local department of health may need approve your floor plan and/or kitchen.
 ---

-### Application Requirements
+## Application Requirements

 - Your business's floor plan